torkan2023/myfreinds/README.md

 def add(a, b):
-    return a + b amin
+    return a + b amin fazayeli

 def subtract(a, b):a 123
     return a - b